 Siena College and The Sage Colleges School of Health Sciences have developed a collaborative agreement to provide qualified students from Siena College an opportunity to pursue a Doctorate of Physical Therapy (DPT) from the Sage Graduate Schools (SGS).
-Qualified students apply after their junior year.
-Siena students will be given preferred admission to the Sage Colleges School of Health Sciences for the DPT degree, who demonstrate the following: 1.)
+Qualified students apply the summer following their junior year.
+Siena students will be given preferred admission consideration to the Sage Colleges School of Health Sciences for the DPT degree, who demonstrate the following: 1.)
 On track for earning a baccalaureate degree, 2.)
 Overall and Science GPA of 3.25 or higher, 3.)
 Completion of the Physical Therapy Program Prerequisites with grade of C or better, 4.)
 Completion of a minimum 40 hours of Clinical Observation in various PT settings.
-Interested students should contact the Allied Health Professions Advisor.
+Interested students should contact Mrs. Eileen Martino, Allied Health Professions Advisor for additional information.